liutas4x4/IR-probe_byDC42/README.md

 Very first step - applying firmware code changes to you Marlin.
 Modified configuration.h and configuration_adv.h can be found at of Marlin [there](https://github.com/liutas4x4/Marlin-1.1.X-Geeetech-I3-Pro-X-GT2560).
 Or you can do modifications you need to your specific Marlin by youself.
 All things you should do after uploading modified firmware are described at Daviv Crocker's [page](https://miscsolutions.wordpress.com/mini-height-sensor-board/), mentioned above.

-#### As for December 23, 2017, BILINEAR and LINEAR autoleveling is not working correctly on Geeetech I3, see Issue [#7860](https://github.com/MarlinFirmware/Marlin/issues/7860) for details.
+#### As for December 23, 2017, BILINEAR and LINEAR autoleveling is not working correctly on Geeetech I3 with Marlin 1.1.6, see Issue [#7860](https://github.com/MarlinFirmware/Marlin/issues/7860) for details.
 Applying bugfix 1.1.X is on the way.